-All of those days hoping and praying that my son would open his eyes.
+It was the sign we all waited for…all of those days hoping and praying.
+We waited for my son to open his eyes.

 Surely, after that happened he would be on his road to recovery.

 I watched as doctors and nurses began a battery of simple tests.
 It’s still amazing to me that with all the high tech machines available it’s the simple things that reveal the most.
 Like shining a pen light into his pupils, and slowly moving an index finger before him and see if he would follow.
 I watched the neurologist touch a closed safety pin to the white of his eyes.
 Nurses would press down hard and fast on his chest and apply painful pressure to his fingernails and toenails using the base of an ink pen.

 The constant asking if he could squeeze the hand that was placed in his.

 If you can hear me, Michael, blink your eyes for me.
 Can you hear me?

 I started to hear murmurings about his body movements.
 Did he flail with his arms out to the side?
 Or did he jerk inward?